 An examination of the ministry of revitalizing plateaued and declining churches that moves from biblical and theological foundations to practical application including the utilization of case studies.
-Particular attention will be given to the issues of leading change in the church, conflict management, ministry contextualization, and increasing church evangelistic effectiveness.
+Particular attention will be given to the issues of leading change in the church, conflict management, ministry contextualization and increasing church evangelistic effectiveness.
+Course was previously taught under the title: Church for the 21st Century.
+Retitled by action of the BGS faculty in April 2012.

-36555 Church Revitalization
+36555 Church Revitalization Practicum